 North Carolina Incentives and Grant Programs

 - Clean Fuel Advanced Technology (CFAT): The CFAT project is funded by the N.C.
 Department of Transportation and administered by the North Carolina Clean Energy Technology Center.
 It is focused on reducing transportation related emissions in the 24 NC counties that do not meet national air quality standards.
-Up to $3M is available for emission reduction technology subwards through 2-3 calls for projects process.

 - Clean Diesel Funding Assistance Program: The Environmental Protection Agency is seeking projects that significantly reduce emissions from diesel engines.